pymor/pymor/docs/source/tutorial_interpolation.md

 ## Interpolation at zero

-The next option is using an inverse Krylov subspaces (more commonly called the Padé approximation).
+The next option is using inverse Krylov subspaces (more commonly called the Padé approximation).

 ```{math}